shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 *__WORK IN PROGRESS__*

 # Summary
+In this post, we look at how a simplistic statistical model can provide specific insights about accessibility.
+By combining intuition and quantitative results, we see that some suburbs, like Karori, have poor and inconsistent accessibility to playgrounds, while suburbs like Newtown and Te Aro have consistently good accessibility.
+The model is further able to show that while Karori _seems_ bad, a significant reason is that the suburb is too large and heterogeneous compared to inner city suburbs like Te Aro and Newtown.

 # Introduction
 Before diving into the nitty gritty of modelling accessibility across the different suburbs, it's worth taking a high-level persepective into _why_ modelling is useful.
 All the blog posts in ther series  I hope to make the case that approximating reality with models, allows us to dredge up some deep and useful insights: (1) the accessibility characteristics of a suburb and, (2) reasons why some suburban characteristics don't fit our approximations.